Adaptavist/terraform-module-aws-lambda/README.md

 - (optional) SSM IAM policy to allow the function access to a specified set of SSM parameters
 - (optional) KMS IAM policy to allow the function access to the KMS key used for decryption
 - (optional) VPC attachment IAM policy to allow the function access to VPC resources
+- (optional) Adds X-Ray write only policy if tracing is enabled

 ## Variables